 The city of Duvall is a small community of just over 7,000 people nestled in the Snoqualmie Valley 25 miles northeast of Seattle and just east of Redmond.
 It is one of the fastest growing communities in the state due to its natural beauty, rural feel and close proximity to Microsoft—of which Duvall is on the company’s shuttle route.
 Duvall has a strong community feel that is celebrated through its many festivals and events.
 Take a quick Duvall Video Tour and discover both its history and its hidden gems.
 The Duvall Walking Map will guide you through the town or take a peek at the Parks Map to plan your next outing.
 Check out Duvall News to find out the latest happenings.
 Will it be a bike ride along the Snoqualmie Valley Trail or an evening play at the Cascade Community Theatre?
 Don’t forget to check out the Duvall Farmer’s Market or one of the many great restaurants for a healthy snack along the way.
 Duvall has something special in store for you.
 Riverview School District aptly serves the needs of Duvall’s younger residents.

-Kirkland, a community of over 80,000 people, is fortunate to have a vibrant downtown area located on the waterfront of Lake Washington.
+Kirkland, a community of over 84,000 people, is fortunate to have a vibrant downtown area located on the waterfront of Lake Washington.
 Its proximity to I-405 and 520 provides easy access to Seattle, Bellevue and the Eastside.
 Kirkland has so much to offer residents and visitors: the arts, outdoor recreation, vibrant dining options, and unique local shops.
 The award-winning Lake Washington School District serves the residents of Kirkland with outstanding local schools.
 The charm of Kirkland, combined with readily available urban amenities, makes Kirkland an excellent city to reside in.
-In fact, 87% of residents polled rated Kirkland a good or excellent place to live.
-Kirkland was also named one of the Best Overall Neighborhoods by Seattle Magazine.
+Kirkland was named one of the Best Overall Neighborhoods by Seattle Magazine.
 Check out our Kirkland video.

 The Lakeview neighborhood, located in the southwest section of Kirkland, is nestled next to Lake Washington, offering some of the most magical lake views on the Eastside.
 Residents will enjoy spending time outdoors.
 They can put their kayaks into the lake at Houghton Beach Park, fish at Marsh, jog or walk on the local trails and sidewalks that connect parks, or shoot hoops at Terrace Park.
 The walk to Downtown Kirkland is a beautiful stroll from Carillion Point toward the Marina.
 The Lakeview Neighborhood Association is an active group with a Meetup webpage, email communication and bi monthly meetings to engage neighbors and provide information.